flipz357/smatchpp/README.md

 ...
 ```

-### Evaluating other kinds of graphs<a id="generic-eval"></a>
+Here, `nodelabel` (sometimes also called `instance`) is equivalent to `/` in Penman.
+Note that a difference between the formats is that Penman assumes a root node (`x` in the example).
+In the example, to read the same graph, a triple of `root x :root` would have to be added to the tsv graph.
+If you want to ensure that the program reads the your graph exactly and without standardization, you must use `-input_format tsv` drop the `graph_type` flag entirely.

+### Evaluating specific graph types (e.g., AMR)<a id="amr-eval"></a>

-For evaluating other kinds of graphs, use `-graph_type generic` to perform some minimal generic standardization (e.g., lower-casing of node labels).
+Specific formalisms can be simply set by the user with the `-graph_type` flag.
+For evaluating AMR graphs, use `-graph_type amr` to perform some additional structural standardization according to AMR guidelines (i.a., dereification).
 Or remove the flag, to perform no graph pre-processing at all.

 ### Other options<a id="more-command-line-examples"></a>